 I had been telling them to make an escape from Kaza and perhaps get their oxygen levels checked if their AMS got worse.
 We chose to part ways at Tabo, and it would be a while till I found fellow travellers.
 While hanging around Kungri Monastery in Pin Valley, I met a German, a guy from Bombay and one photographer from Shimla.
 The German guy opted to stay back and teach kids in the village school, Shimla guy left one morning via the morning bus from Kaza to traverse the hair-raising road to Shimla via Reckong Peo again.

-Me and the Bombay guy had made our way to Chandrataal and the short distance of hardly one kilometre to the lake was proving to be impossible to cover for him.
+Me and the Bombay guy had made our way to Chandratal and walking the short distance of hardly 1 kilometre to the lake from the parking spot was proving to be impossible to cover for him.
 He drank water and said ‘So near yet so far’ and refused to go further.
-I walked slowly and spent considerable time at Chandrataal enjoying the glorious views over the crescent lake.
+I walked slowly and spent considerable time at Chandratal lake enjoying splendid views over the crescent lake.
 It was blissful to walk around the periphery of the lake and soak in the silence and raw beauty.

 Read : A glimpse of Spiti in winter

-It was freezing cold as I saw the clock strike midnight, the clouds whisked past the snowy peaks forming pretty patterns and the milky way showed me colours I hadn’t known.
+It was freezing cold as I saw the clock strike midnight, the clouds whisked past the snowy peaks forming pretty patterns and the milky way showed me colours I hadn’t known even existed.
 Gentle snowflakes fell for a brief moment making me unsure whether I was awake or dreaming!
 The night was too beautiful for me to attempt sleeping.

 I was a little child again, fulfilling my dream of being an astronaut.
 The moon lake, supposedly the abode of Lord Shiva had commanded the stars to descend on earth.
 It was magic, only meant for me.